 Since positive reinforcement requires praising or giving your dog treats when they are behaving in the way you want to, it might help that you feed your Shiba Inu with kibble-based food.
 This is a very easy way to keep on rewarding them treats but still maintaining a controlled diet.

-However, Shiba Inu, or generally some dogs, will be underwhelmed that they are still receiving their normal diet even if they’ve been acting particularly good to you.
+However, Shiba Inus will be underwhelmed that they are still receiving their normal diet when they’ve been acting particularly good to you.
 So during training, you might want to deviate from their normal diet and try something extra special.

 The most important thing to remember is that Shiba Inu can be quite sensitive so make sure that you are training them for success by keeping your sessions short and sweet and always finish with cheer and positivity.
 For example, by the end of your session, revert back to commands that your dog has already mastered and rewarding them.